-On the trail: Sanders, Buttigieg spar ahead of next Democratic vote
+On the trail: Sanders, Buttigieg race across New Hampshire ahead of vote

 Katie Straw, 30, told Warren her biggest worry is the amount of student debt she still needs to pay off.

 “So you know about my plan to cancel student loan debt?”
-Warren asked, explaining that she would erase debt for 43 million Americans and giving Straw a high five.
+Warren asked, explaining that she would erase debt for 43 million Americans.

-Straw later said she planned to vote for Bernie Sanders, who has proposed canceling all student loan debt.
+Straw later said she planned to vote for Sanders, who has proposed canceling all student loan debt.

 “I really like Warren,” said Straw, an occupational therapist.
 “However, Bernie’s going to offer me a lot more.”

+“No matter what happens in this state ...
+I’m going to keep moving,” Biden said in response to question about his poor showing in Iowa.

+Biden conceded he was out-organized by both Sanders and Buttigieg in Iowa – and reiterated his longstanding belief that he will perform better in states with a greater number of African-Americans and other voters of color, including the upcoming contests in Nevada and South Carolina.

-Last week’s Iowa caucuses were plagued with problems including a glitchy mobile app used for the first time to report results.
+Last week’s Iowa caucuses were plagued with problems including a glitchy mobile app used to report results.

 “I’m frustrated.
-I’m mad as hell - everybody is,” Democratic National Committee Chairman Tom Perez said on CNN’s “State of the Union.”
+I’m mad as hell - everybody is,” Democratic National Committee Chairman Tom Perez told CNN.

-Perez has been pushing states to move away from the complicated caucus system toward more straightforward primary contests like New Hampshire’s, and for state parties to cede control to state election officials.
+Perez has been pushing states to move away from the complicated caucus system toward more straightforward primary contests like New Hampshire’s.

-He said the lessons from Iowa were clear: state parties should focus on organizing, building coalitions and winning elections.

-Some Democrats are increasingly complaining about the outsize impact of Iowa and New Hampshire - rural states that do not represent the diversity of the party - on the primary election process.
+Democrats have complained about the outsize impact of Iowa and New Hampshire - rural states that do not represent the diversity of the party - on the primary process.

 Perez was asked if that meant Iowa is about to lose its first-in-the-nation status.